pudly/schmopera-hugo/content/articles/aida.md

 <figure data-type="image">{{% md %}}{{% /md %}}

-<figcaption></figcaption>
+<figcaption> in Houston Grand Opera's production of Aida, 2020.
+Photo: Lynn Lane.</figcaption>

 </figure>

 Throughout this opera, Patrick Summers was extremely effective at shaping the music.
 Particularly in the Act II triumphal finale, which can easily come at an audience like a massive wall of sound from both chorus and orchestra, he was very good at balancing the different sections of the orchestra.
 Even if one were seeing this opera for the first time, the shape of the musical numbers was clearly delineated and easy to follow.
 I could clearly tell if I were approaching a final climax, or merely the first of several.
 As Verdi in particular makes single musical numbers seem as multi-sectional and diverse in character as songs in a Schubert song cycle, I greatly appreciated this aspect.

 In other words, the music of _Aida_ felt as experimental and dynamic as when it was first composed, in my perception.
 No wonder Tchaikovsky referred to it as representing a "Wagnerian" turn in Verdi's style, despite the lack of melodic interest he perceived in it.
 It was the sort of opera that perfectly encapsulates the conflicts between public and private spheres innate to depictions of grand situations.
 If only the canvas were bigger, then the experience would be transcendent.
 I suppose we must settle for transcendent music at least.